Neil F. Johnson: Education and career

-Following his PhD, he was first appointed as a Research Fellow at the University of Cambridge, then as a Professor at the Universidad de Los Andes, Bogota.
+Following his PhD, he was first appointed as a Research Fellow at the University of Cambridge, then as a Professor at the Universidad de Los Andes, Bogotá.
 He was then Professor of Physics at the University of Oxford until 2007, having joined the faculty in 1992.
 After a period as Professor of Physics at the University of Miami in Florida, he was appointed Professor of Physics at George Washington University in 2018.

-While a student at school and university, Johnson was a sax player with the National Youth Jazz Orchestra (NYJO) in the U.K. and toured extensively with them.
+While a student at school and university, Johnson was a sax player with the National Youth Jazz Orchestra (NYJO) in the United Kingdom and toured extensively with them.
 He appears on a number of commercial recordings with NYJO and with other artists as a session musician.